- Get a Litecoin wallet (e.g. Trezor, Ledger,)

 However, altcoins mining is comparatively much more straightforward.
 Litecoin, e.g. uses the Scrypt mining algorithm.

 Scrypt was initially named “s-crypt” however it is pronounced as “script”.
-While this algorithm does utilize the SHA 256 algorithm, its calculations are way more serialized than the SHA-256 in bitcoin.
+While this algorithm does utilize the SHA 256 algorithm, .
 As such, parallelizing the calculations is not possible.

 What does this mean?